%2F%2Fusers%2F1735cad4-f911-43ac-b7c4-e5cd1ff8dcf9%2Fratecard%2F715ccfef-a3e3-42e0-85db-05efa0ec06e1.jpeg&w=1200&q=75)

 "My 8year old Grandson and I had a wonderful and successful fishing trip with Captain Justin.
 Captain Justin explained everything in detail for my Grandson.
 He talked to him about the species of fish, how to rig the lines, different speeds and water temperatures to catch different species of fish.
 We limited out on Lake Trout and had 2 salmon in the boat in just under 4 hours.
 My Grandson's arms got tire of reeling in fish, so we cut our trip a little short.
 My Grandson was so excited that we came home and have booked another trip with Captain Justin for later this season.
 His deck hand Cooper(dog) is great with kids.
 My Grandson and I highly recommend Captain Justin and Over the Rail Sportfishing.
 Thank you again Captain Justin.
 Mark & Victor" - Mark

 Coho Salmon: These silver bullets are known for their acrobatic fights and delicious meat.
 Typically weighing 3-8 pounds, Cohos are most active in the spring and fall.
-They're aggressive feeders, often hitting lures with explosive strikes that'll get your heart racing.
+They're often found closer to the surface, making for some heart-pounding topwater action.
+Anglers love targeting Cohos for their aggressive strikes and the way they'll tail-walk across the water when hooked.

 June 1, 2025